-On a pro forma basis, after giving effect to this offering (assuming the midpoint of the price range set forth on the cover page of this prospectus) and the application of the net proceeds to pay down amounts outstanding under our \$1 billion senior secured credit facility, we expect to have approximately \$647 million available for borrowings under our senior secured credit facility.
+On a pro forma basis, after giving effect to this offering and the application of the net proceeds to pay down amounts outstanding under our \$1 billion senior secured credit facility, we expect to have approximately \$615 million available for borrowings under our senior secured credit facility.
 We believe such availability as well as cash flow from operations and cash on hand provide us with the ability to implement our planned exploration and development activities.